-Yields 1 large or 2 medium loaves, or 2 flattish laganes
+Yields 1 large or 2 medium loaves, or 2-3 flat laganes

 3 cups all purpose flour

-2 1/2 cups whole wheat flour or 1 ½ cup wheat and 1 cup barley flour
+2 1/2 cups whole wheat flour or 1 ½ cup whole wheat and 1 cup barley flour

 2 teaspoons salt

-3 1/2 teaspoons mixed ground coriander seeds, caraway and mahlep (about 2 tsp coriander, 1/2 tsp ground mahlep, 1 teaspoons caraway seeds)
+3 1/2 teaspoons mixed ground coriander seeds, anise seeds, caraway, and mahlep (about 2 tsp coriander, 1/2 tsp ground mahlep, 1 teaspoons anise seeds and 1 teaspoon caraway seeds)

-2 tablespoons milk and 2-3 tablespoons sesame or pumpkin seeds (optional)
+2 tablespoons milk and 2-3 tablespoons sesame, caraway, nigella, or pumpkin seeds (optional)

 Flour the working surface and turn out the dough.
-Dust your hands and the dough with flour and knead –folding, pushing, turning and folding again— for 6 minutes or more, until you get a dough that is smooth, elastic and slightly sticky to the touch.
+Dust your hands and the dough with flour and knead –folding, pushing, turning and folding again— for a couple of minutes or more, until you get a dough that is smooth, elastic, but still slightly sticky to the touch.

 (At this point you can cut off pieces of dough, flatten them slightly, sprinkle with flour, wrap in parchment paper, seal in zip log bags and freeze.
 You can defrost and use later)

-At least 20 minutes before baking, place a baking sheet in the oven and preheat to 450°F.
+At least 20 minutes before baking, place a baking sheet or a baking stone in the oven and preheat to 450°F.

 Sprinkle with water from a plant sprinkler and bake for 15 minutes, sprinkling quickly into the oven with water 3 more times.
 Reduce the oven temperature to 400°F. Do the same (sprinkle 3 times) for flat breads, but reduce the heat immediately after you put them in the oven.